What is a Light Sensor?

 – Outdoors without direct sunlight, it typically ranges from 1,000 to 10,000 lux.

-– On a night when the moon is full, the brightness level may decrease to merely 0.2 lux.
+– On a night with a full moon, the brightness can drop to just 0.2 lux.

 **Indoor Environments:**

-– Bright summer interiors often measure between 100 and 550 lux.
+– Bright summer rooms typically have light levels from 100 to 550 lux.

 – Incandescent lamps produce about 12.56 lux for each watt.
 This amount can change based on the bulb size.
 Smaller bulbs give off more lumens than larger ones.